+COVID-19 Impact:

-COVID-19 Impact: Recently, the outbreak of novel coronavirus (COVID-19) has become a global pandemic.
-GSWC continues to operate as its water and electric utility services are deemed essential services.
-GSWC's response to the COVID-19 outbreak continues to rapidly evolve and has included: (i) suspending through April 2021 service disconnections for nonpayments pursuant to CPUC orders, which will remain in effect over other existing requirements governing disconnections; (ii) waiving reconnection or facilities fees for affected customers and suspending deposit requirements for affected customers who must reconnect to the system; (iii) the temporary closing of customer service offices; (iv) increasing the number of employees telecommuting; and (v) delaying some capital improvement projects at its water utility services business.
-The effects of the continuing pandemic on the Company are still developing, but among other things, it has caused significant negative impacts on financial markets.
-This has resulted in significant fluctuations in the fair value of plan assets in the Company's pension and other retirement plans, which are likely to continue.
-Furthermore, due to expected future credit losses on utility customer bills, GSWC has increased its allowance for doubtful accounts as of March 31, 2020 and expects to increase intercompany borrowings as well as borrowings from outside sources due to the potential associated decrease in liquidity.
+GSWC and BVESI continue to operate as its water and electric utility services are deemed essential services, and continue monitoring the guidance provided by federal, state, and local health authorities and other government officials.
+GSWC's response to the COVID-19 outbreak has included: (i) suspending through April 2021 service disconnections for nonpayments pursuant to CPUC orders, which will remain in effect over other existing requirements governing disconnections; (ii) increasing the number of employees telecommuting; and (iii) delaying some capital improvement projects at its water utility services business.
+At this time, neither GSWC nor BVESI is unable to predict the financial impact this situation may have on the remainder of 2020.
+However, the pandemic has caused significant volatility on financial markets, resulting in significant fluctuations in the fair value of plan assets in GSWC's pension and other retirement plans.
+Management believes that this volatility is likely to continue during the pandemic.
+Furthermore, due to expected future credit losses on utility customer bills, GSWC has increased its allowance for doubtful accounts as of June 30, 2020.
+However, the CPUC has authorized GSWC to track incremental costs, including bad debt expense in excess of what is included in GSWC's revenue requirement, incurred as a result of the COVID-19 pandemic in a Catastrophic Event Memorandum Account ("CEMA") to be filed with the CPUC for future recovery.
+GSWC has recorded the amounts in this CEMA account as a regulatory asset, as the Company believes such amounts are probable of recovery.
 Thus far, the COVID-19 pandemic has not had a material impact on ASUS's operations, as the water and wastewater services performed on the military bases are deemed essential services.